Method of equal shares

-The method of equal shares is a proportional method of counting ballots that applies to participatory budgeting, to committee elections, and to simultaneous public decisions.
-It can be used when the voters vote via approval ballots, ranked ballots or cardinal ballots.
-It works by dividing the available budget into equal parts that are assigned to each voter.
-The method is only allowed to use the budget share of a voter to implement projects that the voter voted for.
-It then repeatedly finds projects that can be afforded using the budget shares of the supporting voters.
-In contexts other than participatory budgeting, the method works by equally dividing an abstract budget of "voting power".

-In 2023, the method of equal shares was being used in a participatory budgeting program in the Polish city of Wieliczka.
-The program, known as Green Million (Zielony Milion), was set to distribute 1 million złoty to ecological projects proposed by residents of the city.
-It was also used in a participatory budgeting program in the Swiss city of Aarau in 2023 (Stadtidee).

-Use in academic literature
+The method of equal shares (MES) is a participatory budgeting algorithm specifically designed to guarantee extended justified representation (a form of proportional representation).
+It was originally developed for committee elections (under the name Rule X).
+It was later adapted to participatory budgeting (PB) and to simultaneous public decisions.
+It can be used with any available ballot format, including approval ballots, ranked ballots or cardinal ballots.
+MES has been used for participatory budgeting in various European cities.

-The method of equal shares was first discussed in the context of committee elections in 2019, initially under the name "Rule X".
-From 2022, the literature has referred to the rule as the method of equal shares, particularly when referring to it in the context of participatory budgeting algorithms.
-The method can be described as a member of a class of voting methods called expanding approvals rules introduced earlier in 2019 by Aziz and Lee for ordinal preferences (that include approval ballots).
+MES can be described as a member of a class of voting methods called expanding approvals rules introduced earlier in 2019 by Aziz and Lee for ordinal preferences (that include approval ballots).

 Motivation

-The method is an alternative to the knapsack algorithm which is used by most cities even though it is a disproportional method.
-For example, if 51 percent of the population support 10 red projects and 49 percent support 10 blue projects, and the money suffices only for 10 projects, the knapsack budgeting will choose the 10 red supported by the 51 percent, and ignore the 49 percent altogether.
-In contrast, the method of equal shares would pick 5 blue and 5 red projects.
+Most cities running participatory budgeting use the knapsack algorithm, even though it is a disproportional method.
+For example, if 51% of the population support 10 red projects and 49% support 10 blue projects, and there is only funding for 10 projects, knapsack budgeting will choose the 10 red supported by the 51%, and the 49% will go unfunded.

-The method guarantees proportional representation: it satisfies a strong variant of the justified representation axiom adapted to participatory budgeting.
+In contrast, MES guarantees proportional representation.
+Specifically, it satisfies an extended variant of the justified representation axiom, adapted to participatory budgeting.
 This says that a group of X percent of the population will have X percent of the budget spent on projects supported by the group (assuming that all members of the group have voted the same or at least similarly).
+In particular, in the above example, MES would pick at least 5 blue and at least 4 red projects (the 10th project could be either red or blue, depending on the completion method used).

+In the context of committee elections, there are other rules with similar justified representation guarantees, such as proportional approval voting.
+However, MES runs in polynomial time, and thus can be applied easily even to realistic elections, with a large number of voters.